 Picky eating.
 It’s a topic that I am sure you’re all very familiar with because at one point or another (or everyday?), every parent looks for help in dealing with their “picky” eater.
+And I know firsthand that this can be really (really!) difficult to manage.
 But lately, I’ve been hearing the word used to describe kids that actually eat a wide range of foods and to be honest, it upsets me on their behalf.
-“Picky” is not a nice word, it is often used when a parent really means something else, and it can set a child up for failure.
+“Picky” is not usually a nice word, it is often used when a parent really means something else, and it can set a child up for failure.
 Let me explain.

-1. Normal appetite shift.
 During a baby’s first year, they grow at an incredibly fast rate.
 They need to eat really regularly to keep up with their caloric burn, so we come to expect that of our toddlers.
 And while it doesn’t happen overnight the day they turn one, there is a very normal decrease in appetite during the toddler years.
 This means that your toddler might not be “picky”—they legitimately might not (yet) be hungry.
 You may need to lengthen the time between snacks or meals and limit in between snack/meal drinks to just water.
-In our house, if our girl doesn’t seem ready for a meal, we don’t pressure her.
-She can sit quietly and “read” a book or can sit with us at the table until she is ready to eat.
 Sometimes just 10 minutes can be the difference between resistance to a meal and eagerness.

-2. Normal appetite variations.
-As I talked about in this post about How to Stop Obsessing About Toddler Appetites, what your toddler eats might vary considerably from day to day.
-Again, this is totally normal.
+What and how much your toddler eats might vary considerably from day to day.
+This is totally normal.
 It could have to do with how they are feeling, whether they are going through a growth spurt, if it’s really hot outside, or some other unknown factor.
 Or, they legitimately might not like the taste of something.
-Focusing too much on the daily intake—or the intake at one meal— can make you crazy, so (and I know I’ve said this before), it can help to look at it over the course of a week.
+Focusing too much on the daily intake—or the intake at one meal— can make you crazy, so it can help to simply try to vary the foods you serve over the course of the week to help them eat a variety of foods.

-Which is to say that if you regularly call your kid “picky” you may start to resent what they don’t eat at mealtimes, when, in fact, they might be doing a great job of deciding what and how much they want to eat for themselves.
-Looking at it that way, the word in itself might be setting the child up for failure at every meal regardless of what they eat!
+Consider this: If you regularly call your kid “picky”, you may start to resent what they don’t eat at mealtimes, when, in fact, they might be doing a great job of deciding what and how much they need to be eating at any given moment.
+Using that word might be setting the child up to fail in your eyes no matter what they might eat.

-The bottomline to all of this?
 It is absolutely unrealistic to expect our toddlers to eat everything we serve them.
-It is realistic to expect them to make choices about what they want to eat based on what we serve them.
+It is realistic to expect them to make choices about what they want to eat based on what we serve them, how hungry they are, and what looks and tastes good to them.
 If we give them the opportunity to do that without judgement, then I think we’re setting them up for a much healthier relationship with food—and their bodies—for years to come.

 What do you guys think?